Essentials List for Minimalist Living

 1. REMOVE

-Remove the couch cushions, gather the blankets, and remove any pillow shams and have them in the wash while you reorganize.
+Remove the couch cushions, gather the blankets, and remove any pillow shams.
+Then, put them in the wash while you reorganize.

 2. TIDY

-Wipe off items from any shelves, side tables, benches, and coffee tables.
-When you unavoidably discover a magazine from 2013 and a candle that burned out months ago, places them in a trash pile.
+Wipe off items from shelves, side tables, benches, and coffee tables.
+When you unavoidably discover a magazine from 2013 and a candle that burned out months ago, place them in a trash pile.

 3. EVALUATE

-With every single ornamental or accessory and reading materials put away, reassess your living room to ensure that everything is as yet situated such that it adds up well for your needs.
+With every ornamental or accessory and reading material put away, reassess your living room to ensure that everything is as yet situated so that it adds up well to your needs.
 If you have loved ones often, consider revising it so it can best work with that.

 4. RESTORE

-Reposition the room such that it adds up well, yet in addition enables it to work in a bunch of ways (unwinding, entertaining, working, and even dozing off).
-Change your newly washed linens, arrange your recently merged media and book collections, return decoratives to their original spot or get creative with their new place in the living room.
+Reposition the room so that it adds up well yet enables it to work in many ways (unwinding, entertaining, working, and even dozing off).
+Change your newly washed linens, arrange your recently merged media and book collections, return decoratives to their original spot, or get creative with their new place in the living room.

 Furniture

-Couch: A couch is an essential must-have in a living room.
-Especially if you have guests over to the lounge and hang out.
+Couch: A couch is essential in a living room, especially if guests come to the lounge to hang out.

-Coffee table: This practice is of great use, whether you relax your feet up or putting your beverage on.
+Coffee table: This practice is useful, whether relaxing your feet or putting your beverage on.

 Television stand and TV: A good, comfortable couch is perfect with a television.
 It wouldn’t hurt your minimalistic living!

-Chairs: Additional seats are consistently a clever thought if you have visitors over.
-Foldable seats may be your smartest choice, assuming you need to save space.
+Chairs: Adding seats is a smart idea if you have visitors over.
+Foldable seats may be the smartest choice, assuming you need to save space.

 Kitchen